sebaeze/RAG-Retrieval-Augmented-Generation/README.md

 # Retrieval-Augmented Generation (RAG)

-This repo is intended to teach about RAG technology
+The purpose of this repo is to guide people who are getting into the world of RAG technology and AI.

 ## What is RAG?